muatik/sitemapper/README.md

 ### Site mapper
-A python application that generate a site map.
+A python application that generates a site map.
 Starting from the given url, it traverses all the links found in the site and returns a list of links.

 [![Build Status](https://travis-ci.org/muatik/sitemapper.svg?branch=master)](https://travis-ci.org/muatik/sitemapper)